edwardhorsey/docker-tut/README.md

 4. `sudo docker-compose -f docker-compose.yml -f docker-compose.prod.yml pull [service name]`
 5. `sudo docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d --no-deps [service name]`

+# Docker Swarm
+## Alternative production workflow
+Docker swarm is a container orchestrator.
+It can spin up containers, distribute them over multiple servers and perform rolling updates wheras Docker Compose is intended as a development tool for configuring and starting multiple Docker containers on a single host.

+## docker stack
+To see all options: `docker stack --help` and `docker stack [option] --help`

+### To deploy or update a stack (flag -c to pass a docker-compose file):

+`sudo docker stack deploy -c docker-compose.yml -c docker-compose.prod.yml [your-stack-name]`

+### Push updated changes to our node app / service:

+1. Make changes to service in dev envirionment
+2. Build and push image of service
+3. Run same `sudo docker stack deploy ...` command as above and Docker Swarm will pull the latest image and update our containers as per the parallelism setting within `docker-compose.prod.yml` (in this case shutting down and rebuilding a maximum of `2` at a time).

+### See all running containers for a stack

+`docker stack ps [your-stack-name]`

+### Shut down stack

+`docker stack rm [your-stack-name]`

 ---
 # MongoDB
 ### Enter mongo db